chaitanyajerripothula/egghead-asciicasts/advanced-sql/lessons/06_postgresql-common-table-expressions-in-sql.md

 (1 row)
 ```

 [2:37] Don't worry so much about what this query's doing to get this data.
-The point that I want you to take away from this is imagine what this query will look like as we join with other tables or possibly needed to add additional subqueries.
+The point that I want you to take away from this is to imagine what this query will look like as we join with other tables or possibly needed to add additional subqueries.

 [2:51] We could easily break out this subquery part and alias it to a cte.
 I've already put that all together here, so I'll paste it.